alidaeinaby/alidaeinaby.github.io/_pages/about.md

 Ongoing Work
 ======
-Inspect or Guess: Mechanism Design with Unobservable Inspection
+-Inspect or Guess: Mechanism Design with Unobservable Inspection